baborok/decentralization-challenge/alex_sosnovsky_ada.md

 Decentralization is not a static figure and will constantly change over time.
 It requires ongoing effort to maintain high levels of decentralization and avoid centralization tendencies.

+### Conclusion
+Cardano (ADA) aims to achieve inclusive participation with low entry costs and technical requirements.
+Its Proof-of-Stake mechanism makes decentralization more accessible compared to Bitcoin's Proof-of-Work.
+Ethereum's transition to PoS also improves decentralization.
+Cardano is approximately 10 times more decentralized than Bitcoin at the block producer level.
+Governance and defense against attacks are important.

+**note** I didn't include all the numbers I found, but if needed, I can.
+I'm actually very interested in searching for such data and analysing the information to make reports or documentation, I even have an experience in it.